gggray000/ChatRoom/README.md

 <h3>Short-term</h3>
 1. Put the user status element back to the top of the text area.<br>
 2. Figure out why ChatBot sends two summaries.<br>
 3. Add an "END" button for discussion termination.
-The current way of generating a summary is just sending a "summary" message to the chat room.
+The current way of generating a summary is just sending a "summary" message to the chat room.<br>
+4. Allow the admin to press the ENTER key to create a room.<br>
+5. Figure out how to implement "Role" for the admin, so that the admin is the only one who can generate a summary.

 <h3>Long-term</h3>
 1. Migrate from JavaScript to React.<br>